MadJay/lifteduniverse-site/index.md

     tabletop RPG system for forging unique, compelling game experiences from a set of modular rules mechanics.<br><br>Signup to be emailed when the Lifted Vol1 Kickstarter launches.<br><strong>Heros not included.<br></strong>"
-- template: 1-column-text
-  block: one-column-1
-  headline: Join our Kickstarter Launch List
-  content: <a href="https://madjayzero.m-pages.com/hXSGVt/liftedvo1subscribe" title="">Sign-up</a>
-    and get notified when we launch on Kickstarter!
-  slug: ''
 - template: signup-bar
   block: cta-bar
   content: Get notified when The Lifted RPG Kickstarter launches.